More

 --- Sending A.C.
 Power to CR1 Relay Coil,

---- CR1 Relay Set of Contacts have to Close and
+--- CR1 Relay's Set of Auxiliary Contacts have to Close and

 --- All has to happen Before the 28ms Closure Time of LS1 Switch is Over, Or